pseudoptics/pseudoptics-cybersec-portfolio/content/final_portfolio.md

 sensitive data stolen.
 Conducting researching on major security attacks allowed me to develop an understanding of the technical details and working of exploits and methods that are utilised in attacks.

 In week 2, alongside practical demonstrations of web application vulnerabilities and exploits, I conducted research to help me understand these vulnerabilities and exploits in detail.
-PentesterLab's Web for Pentester and ShellterLab, aside from their practical environment to learn and test web application vulnerbailities through practice, provide long and detailed courses explaining web systems, web applications and web vulnerablities.
+PentesterLab's Web for Pentester and ShellterLab, aside from their practical environment to learn and test web application vulnerabilities through practice, provide long and detailed courses explaining web systems, web applications and web vulnerabilities.

 It is important for a security professional to understand the inner workings of the tools.
-Alongside the boot2root challenges, week 3 also had me, in a group, conduct researach on a security tool or multiple tools in detail, to learn and understand more on their purpose, applications and how it functions in detail.
+Alongside the boot2root challenges, week 3 also had me, in a group, conduct research on a security tool or multiple tools in detail, to learn and understand more on their purpose, applications and how it functions in detail.
 My group decided to focus on Password Cracking tools, specifically looking into John The Ripper and Hashcat, teaching me more about passwords, how passwords are stored and encrypted, and how these tools break it at a technical level.

 ---